 16S rDNA Sequencing:

 The V4 region of the 16S rRNA-encoding gene is amplified from extracted DNA using the barcoded dual-index primers developed by Kozich et al. (1).
 Samples are amplified, normalized and sequenced on the MiSeq.
 Up to 4 plates/376 samples + 8 controls can be run concurrently using a single sequencing kit.
+For clients with fewer samples we can utilize the Illumina Nano kit to run up to 94 samples + 2 controls.
 The client can expect a workbook outlining the conditions used to generate the library and metrics of the sequencing run.
 Data is delivered via Basespace or USB (supplied by us).

 We do offer sequencing of bacterial genomes generated using the Illumina NexteraXT kits.
 Extracted DNA must be quantified by a fluorescence-based detection system such as the Qubit from Life Technologies.
-We require a concentration of at least 0.2 ng/uL in a volume no less than 10 uL.
+We require a concentration of at least 5 ng/µL in a volume no less than 10 µL.
 Submissions of fewer than 6 samples can be run in the background of low-diversity runs which is a very economical route, however times can vary due to high demand.
 Submission of more than 6 samples requires a full sequencing run using either the 500 or 600-cycle kit.

 University of Michigan Client

-External Protocol for submitting samples for DNA Extraction and Illumina 16S rRNA gene sequencing, V4 region
+Protocol for submitting DNA for Illumina 16S rRNA gene sequencing, V4 region

 Background Genome (6 or less)

-DNA extraction: Clients internal to the University of Michigan can submit a minimum of 1 96-well plate.
+DNA extraction: Clients can submit a minimum of 1 96-well plate.
 Clients need to pick up a Bead plate to add samples and return to our lab.

 Genomic sequencing: Internal clients are allowed to submit up to 6 genomes to run in the background of other low-diversity sequencing runs.
 More than 6 genomes requires a full sequencing run.
 Clients submitting genomes to our group for the first time should contact the firstname.lastname@example.org to determine which options will work best for their experiment.

-DNA extraction: Clients external to the University of Michigan can submit a minimum of 1 96-well plate.
-Clients need to set up shipment of Bead Plates by emailing email@example.com.
+DNA extraction: Clients external to the University of Michigan need to set up shipment of Bead Plates by emailing email@example.com.
 We will send you the shipping info and using the shipping provider of your choice you can generate a PDF shipping label and send it back to us via email.
 Once the Bead Plates have been filled you can ship the plates back to us on dry ice.

 We ask that all publications and presentations of research results supported by the Microbial Systems Molecular Biology Laboratory (MSMBL) contain the following (or equivalent) acknowledgement: "This research was supported by work performed by The University of Michigan Microbial Systems Molecular Biology Laboratory"